zorruno/evnex-mqtt/README.md

 # EVNEX
 This is the unofficial API for EVNEX charge points.

 Disclaimer: the author of this software is not associated with EVNEX.com.
-No warranty or support is provided for its use.

 ### Example use